Otto-G/education-python/PythonForEverybody/README.md

 length of the variable `fruit`.
 The last character printed here would be `fruit[len(fruit)-1]` because the index is incremented after the call.

-Another way to write a traversal loop is by usig a `for` loop:
+Another way to write a traversal loop is by using a `for` loop:

 ```python
 for char in fruit: